whowell1/whowell1github.io/content/en/blog/cyber_deception.md

 - **You gain time** to harden defenses where needed
 - **You bridge gaps** in your security posture before real damage occurs

-The attacker must guess which castle holds the king, wasting time and resources while you watch, learn, and respond.
+The attacker must guess which castle holds the king, using time and resources while you watch, learn, and respond.

 ## Why This Could Be a Better Way with EDR